SPF Permerror: How to Fix Too Many DNS Lookups Safely

 - outsourced vendors sending on your behalf

 Do not edit SPF until this list exists.
+New SaaS tools should follow a sender onboarding checklist before they touch DNS.

-2. Check what is actually in use
+3. Check what is actually in use

 Some includes live in DNS long after the platform was retired.
 Others were published for a short proof of concept and never removed.